A Paradigm of Peace

 Does the number line form fractals with irrationals, rationals, whole numbers, algebraic numbers and/or transcendentals?

-Can a true fractal duplicate a mapping upon any point?
-Can fractals of different Hausdorff dimensions map together as a unique fractal?
+Can different fractals map together as a unique fractal?

-Do Hausdorff dimensions add as their fractal patterns?
+Do Hausdorff (fractal) dimensions add as their fractal patterns?
 Do fractals evolve smoothly with continuously increasing/decreasing dimensions?

 With help from an anonymous contributer.